Antimicrobials are associated with a wide variety of health harms and in many applications may have little or benefit.

 What are the environmental concerns?

 The current high-volume use of antimicrobials is causing widespread contamination of the environment and wildlife.
 When products containing antimicrobials are washed down the drain the chemicals can be released to aquatic environments.
 Once in the environment, most are toxic to aquatic organisms and some bioaccumulate in marine food webs.
-Further, many antimicrobials persist in sludge from wastewater treatment that may later be applied to agricultural soil.
+Further, many antimicrobials persist in sludge from wastewater treatment that may later be applied to agricultural soil and landscaping.

 Should they be used?